 Day 15: Depart Chengdu

 After exploring the world heritage of Northern China, we are transferred from our hotel to the airport for our departure.
-OR continue on to visit the Southern Heritage Sites as well.
+This tour can be combined with World Heritage Sites of Southern China or one of our many small group tours to Asia.
 (B)

 B=Breakfast, L=Lunch, D=Dinner